Updated on November 21, 2019

 The condo market has increased steadily in recent years.
 According to the National Association of REALTORS (R), the value of condominiums rose by more than 27 percent between 2000 and 2002, and the median value of condominiums ($ 163500) was just below a single-family home ($ 168400) in mid-2003.

 Guaranteed to continue, the condo market has regained momentum and importance in the early condo boom of the 1980s.
-This short article will introduce you to the numerous ways that people start looking for best upper west side luxury apartments for rent.
+This short article will introduce you to the numerous ways that people start looking for best upper west side luxury condos for rent.

 Condo buyers are divided into three main groups: for first-time buyers to stop leasing; people who want to buy a second home that will use part-time and retirees who trade in upscale housing for low-maintenance lifestyle condominium offers.